subarumech/resume_builder/my_achievements.md

 ## Job Experiences

+### CURIS System - Mechanical Engineer (August 2025 – Present) | Orlando, FL
+- Designed a product line from scratch.
+A portable sensor array to detect harmful gas.
+Did all of the mechanical, electrical, and software for it.
+And failure testing.
+- Directed in-house R&D for next-generation product development
+- Implemented R&D design processes for corporate alignment and ERP system integration

-### CURIS System - Project Manager (March 2025 – Present) | Orlando, FL
+### CURIS System - Project Manager (March 2025 – August 2025) | Orlando, FL
 - Managed engineering team of 5 people, mentoring two early-career engineers on mechanical design and fail-fast methodologies
 - Led efforts in scaling design and manufacturing operations with facility projects ranging from $200,000 to $20,000,000
-- Implemented R&D design processes for corporate alignment and ERP system integration
 - Interacted with external vendors and customers for project management and procurement
 - Directed multi-million dollar facility bio-decontamination system integrations
-- Directed in-house R&D for next-generation product development
-- Designed a product line from scratch.
-A portable sensor array.
-Did all of the mechanical, electrical, and software for it.
-And failure testing.

 ### MTronPTI - Manufacturing Engineer (Feb 2025 – March 2025) | Orlando, FL
 - Enhanced manufacturing processes for DoD suppliers